cksaldanha/encrypter/README.md

 [https://hub.docker.com/r/cksaldanha/encrypter](https://hub.docker.com/r/cksaldanha/encrypter)

 ## Typical usage
-This will create an aes.key file, which holds the key and initialization vector for encryption using 128-bit AES.
+The following line will create an aes.key file, which can be used for encryption using 128-bit AES.
 ```sh
 java -jar Encrypter-0.0.1-SNAPSHOT.jar aes
 ```

-This will create a rsa public/private key pair, with keys stored in the specified filepaths: 'public.key' and 'private.key'
+The following command will create a rsa public/private key pair, with keys stored in the specified filepaths: 'public.key' and 'private.key'
 ```sh
 java -jar Encrypter-0.0.1-SNAPSHOT.jar rsa --public=public.key --private=private.key
 ```